StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 </table>
 <br/>

-The fact that r can be false here too (if d and c are true) makes perfect sense: just because you are capable of discerning right actions from wrong actions and discerning individual circumstances (thereby figuring out what is right for *you* to do), you are not bound to do right.
+The fact that r can be false here too (if d and c are true) makes perfect sense: just because you are capable of discerning right action from wrong action and discerning individual circumstances (thereby figuring out what is right for *you* to do), you are not bound to do right.
 People know what is right for them to do, yet still choose wrong every day (myself included -- it is part of being an irrational human being).

 ### Proposition 7: Doing right is a sufficient condition for having a life purpose